Image from Canva

-- Caulk around the exterior of windows to ensure weatherproof seal.
-Be sure to use exterior silicon caulk, which resists the elements and shrinking.
+- Caulk around the exterior of windows to ensure a weatherproof seal.
+Be sure to use exterior silicone caulk, which resists the elements and shrinking.

 - Mulch when you mow.
 No need to spend hours raking and bagging leaves when your lawn can benefit from mulching them in the fall for a greener lawn come spring.

 - Protect young trees and shrubs by laying down a thick layer of mulch.

 - Check roof, vents, and skylights for damage and replace any missing shingles or broken pieces.
 Remove pine needles and leaves that retain moisture.